mlflow/mlflow-go/README.md

 We use a `.mlflow.ref` file to specify the exact location from which to pull our sources.
 The format should be `remote#reference`, where `remote` is a git remote and `reference` is a branch, tag, or commit SHA.

 If the `.mlflow.ref` file is modified and becomes out of sync with the current source files, the mage target will automatically detect this.
-To manually force a sync, you can run `mage update`.
+To manually force a sync, you can run `mage repo:update`.

 ### Protos